basho/basho_docs/source/riak/cookbooks/Repairing-Search-Indexes.md

 You may have to hit enter again to get an console prompt.
 </li>
-<li>Get a list of partitions owned by the node that needs repaired:
+<li>Get a list of partitions owned by the node that needs repair:

 ```erlang
 > {ok, Ring} = riak_core_ring_manager:get_my_ring().